Water-Systems-Management-UCM/OpenAg_Docs/source/Dapper/linear_scaling.rst

 .. _SimpleModelingDoc:

-"Simple" Modeling and Linear Scaling
+Simple Modeling and Linear Scaling
 =======================================

 |project_name| includes a simplified modeling mode for regions where